 I am big on learning.
-I have a degree, I took two extra GCSE’s (after-school) and I taught myself French when I was 14 years old.
-I love museums, history, art (thanks, Freyja!) and generally am very curious.
+I have a degree, I took two extra GCSEs (after-school) and I taught myself French when I was 14 years old.
+Also, I love museums, history, and art (thanks, Freyja!), and generally am very curious.
 But there are still SO many skills I would love to do one day.

 I had hearing problems as a child, and I have relatives with hearing problems now.
 It is likely that when I am older my hearing issues will come back to haunt me and before then I would love to learn sign language.
 I think it is possibly the most beautiful language you can learn; it is expressive, personable and so interesting to watch, let alone have a conversation fluently.

-I can cook – the basics and some good home meals, but I would love to be able to make my way through a French cookbook without fear or not knowing what something means or is.
-I watch The Great British Bake Off and Masterchef thinking about the tools and foods they use that I have never heard of but all sound so great!
+I can cook, the basics and some good home meals.
+But I would love to be able to make my way through a French cookbook without fear of not knowing what something means or is.
+I watch The Great British Bake Off and Masterchef thinking about the tools and foods they use that I have never heard of but they all sound so great!
 I want to be able to appreciate food as much as they do on those shows.

 I can barely do bubble writing, and it looks atrocious when I do.
 Fountain pens are a weakness of mine – I have one and I got it insured because I’m so afraid of breaking/losing it!
 I love it that much – It’s just a shame that I can’t do the proper calligraphy with it.
 Does anyone else watch those calligraphy videos on Facebook/YouTube and get instant satisfaction?
 I do!